God’s Laws in the Old Testament

 Some have wrongly understood Paul statements regarding the law and they thought that he freed men from its requirements.
 So, Paul clarified, “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law” (Romans 3:31).
 Paul only “made void” of the Jewish concept of law as a means of attaining righteousness (Acts 15:1; Galatians 2:16–19).
 But he confirmed the law in its true purpose that is to point sin in the life then lead people to Christ for cleansing (Galatians 3:24).

 All the Scriptures confirm the need for entire transformation and perfect obedience (Matthew 5:48; 2 Corinthians 7:1; Ephesians 4:12, 13; Colossians 1:28; 4:12; 2 Timothy 3:17; Hebrews 6:1; 13:21).
 God requires perfection of His children (Matthew 5:48).
-And the perfect life of Christ in His humanity is God’s assurance to us that by HIS POWER, we too may attain to perfection of character.
+And the perfect life of Christ in His humanity is God’s assurance to us that by HIS POWER, we too may overcome all sin in our lives.
 “Thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).

 In His service,